Cinderella effect

 In evolutionary psychology, the Cinderella effect describes the phenomenon of a higher incidence of child abuse and mistreatment by stepparents than biological parents.
 It takes its name from the fairy tale character Cinderella, a girl who is mistreated by her stepmother and stepsisters.
-Evolutionary psychologists describe this effect as being a byproduct of a bias towards biological family and a conflict between reproductive partners investing in young children that are unrelated to one partner.
+Evolutionary psychologists describe this effect as being a byproduct of a bias towards biological family and a conflict between reproductive partners investing in young children who are unrelated to one partner.

 Background

 In the early 1970s, a theory arose on the connection between stepparents and child maltreatment.
 In 1973, forensic psychiatrist P. D. Scott summarized information on a sample of "fatal battered-baby cases" perpetrated in anger, and found that 15 of the 29 murders he considered, or 52%, were committed by stepfathers.
 Although initially there was no analysis of this raw data, empirical evidence has since been collected on what is now called the Cinderella effect through official records and reports.

 Since the 1970s, scholars have sought data regarding the validity of the Cinderella effect from a variety of sources including official reports of child abuse, clinical data, victim reports, and official homicide data and have found a direct relationship between step-parents and child abuse.
 Studies have concluded that "stepchildren in Canada, Great Britain, and the United States indeed incur greatly elevated risk of child maltreatment of various sorts, especially lethal beatings."

 In circumstances where the family contains both biological children and step-children, studies have found that step-parents generally favor their biological children.
 In such families, stepchildren were exclusively targeted 9 out of 10 times in one study and in 19 of 22 in another.
 In addition to displaying higher rates of negative behaviors toward stepchildren, stepparents displayed fewer positive behaviors toward stepchildren compared to the biological parents.
 For example, on average, stepparents invested less in education, played with stepchildren less, and took stepchildren to the doctor less, among other things.
 This discrimination against stepchildren does not align with the typical abuse statistics involving the overall population given, "the following additional facts: (1) when child abuse is detected, it is often found that all the children in the home have been victimized; and (2) stepchildren are almost always the eldest children in the home whereas the general (albeit slight) tendency in families of uniform parentage is for the youngest to be the most frequent victims."